The Marriage of Figaro, WAO July 2015

-Elvira’s recent performances include her debut with the State Opera of South Australia performing Violetta, the roles of Donna Anna, Violetta, Countess (Marriage of Figaro) and Miss Wordsworth (Albert Herring) for Opera Australia, the title role in Lucia di Lammermoor for Opera Holland Park, London, and the title role in Rimsky-Korsakov's opera The Snow Maiden for the Bashkirian State Opera and Ballet Theatre.
+Elvira’s recent performances include Opera in the Domain for Opera Australia, a return to West Australian Opera to sing Countess in The Marriage of Figaro, her debuts with the Victorian Opera in Laughter and Tears and the State Opera of South Australia performing Violetta, the roles of Donna Anna, Violetta, Countess (Marriage of Figaro) and Miss Wordsworth (Albert Herring) for Opera Australia, the title role in Lucia di Lammermoor for Opera Holland Park, London, and the title role in Rimsky-Korsakov's opera The Snow Maiden for the Bashkirian State Opera and Ballet Theatre.

 Elvira Fatykhova is managed by Graham Pushee: email@example.com

 This biography is for general information purposes only and not for publication